postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/viewing-documentation.md

 You can [view documentation for any collection that has been shared with you](/docs/postman/api-documentation/documenting-your-api).
 You must be logged in to your Postman account to view private documentation.

-> Postman Pro and Enterprise teammates with view permissions can comment on documentation, while teammates with edit permissions can write, revise, and update it.
+> Postman Team, Business, and Enterprise teammates with view permissions can comment on documentation, while teammates with edit permissions can write, revise, and update it.

 To view documentation for a collection you have access to in the Postman app, select the collection, click the arrow (&#9654;), and choose __View in web__.
 The collection documentation will open in your web browser.